kipr/link_eclipse/Readme.markdown

 * In the left pane, click [Send Python to DemoBot]
 * Click [Run]
-* Look for the following transfer message in the console window
+* Look for the following transfer message in the console window ` need to fill this with the right message... `
+* Launch your code on the Link [Programs - DemoBot - Run]

 Java Instructions
 ====================